ucsc-cse-140/assignments/p4/README.md

 See the submission instructions for details of how to enter a team into the tournaments.
 Tournaments are run every night (refer to Canvas for nightly cut off) and include all teams that have been submitted (either earlier in the day or on a previous day) as of the start of the tournament.
-Currently, each team plays every other team 15 times in one match.
+Currently, each team plays every other team 11 times in one match.

-The layouts used in the tournament will be drawn from both the default layout (5 games), as well as randomly generated layouts (10 games).
+The layouts used in the tournament will be drawn from both the default layout (5 games), as well as randomly generated layouts (6 games).
 All layouts are symmetric, and the team that moves first is randomly chosen.
-The results for a nightly tournaments can be found [here (TBA)](#), where you can view overall rankings and scores for each match.
+The results for a nightly tournaments can be found [here](http://seacliff.soe.ucsc.edu/cse140-w25/tournaments/), where you can view overall rankings and scores for each match.
 You can also download replays, the layouts used, and the stdout / stderr logs for each agent.

 ## Designing Agents